crstffr/jspm-bundler/README.md

             bundle: true,       // whether to bundle this group
             combine: false,     // combine items together via addition
             exclude: [],        // exclude groups or packages via subtraction

-            items: [],          // list of packages or files to bundle,
+            // Items can be a simple array of packages and/or application files.
+            // Globs or wildcards are not supported.
+Bundles are created by
+            // traversing a dependency graph, so start with an entrypoint.
+            // Do not use file extensions, SystemJS assumes .js extensions.

+            items: [
+                'angular',
+                'jquery',
+                'source/app'
+            ],

+            // Items can also be an object that specifies entry as key
+            // and a different output filename (no file ext) as value

+            items: {
+                'source/app': 'distbundle'
+            }

             builder: {          // options passed to jspm.Builder
-                minify: false,  // these override the global options
+                sfx: false,     // these override the global options
+                minify: false,
                 mangle: false,
                 sourceMaps: false,
                 separateCSS: false,
-                lowResSourceMaps: true
+                lowResSourceMaps: true,
+                config: {
+                    map: {},
+                    meta: {},
+                    paths: {}
+                    ...
+                }
             }
         }
     }